jacqui/structured-data-editor/README.md

 Note: If you don't have a MongoDB database running locally you can specify a remote server by passing a connection string as an environment variable.

-e.g.

     > MONGODB=mongodb://username:password@server.example.com:27017/db-name npm start

+## Deploy to Heroku

+If don't have Node.js and MongoDB set up locally and want to deploy it to Heroku you can use the following link deploy a free instance (it will also setup and connect to a free database with mLab for you too).

+[![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/glitchdigital/structured-data-editor)

 ## SPARQL and Triplestore support

 If you have a decicated triplestore you can use the _save_ and _remove_ hooks in `models/entity.js` to push updates to another data source on every create/update/delete request.

-AllegroGraph provides an easy way to sync a Triplestore with MongoDB.
+Alternatively, AllegroGraph provides an easy way to sync a Triplestore with MongoDB.

-For a list of other Triplestores, see:  https://en.wikipedia.org/wiki/List_of_subject-predicate-object_databases.
+For a list of Triplestores, see:  https://en.wikipedia.org/wiki/List_of_subject-predicate-object_databases.

-## Deploy to Heroku

-If don't have Node.js and MongoDB set up locally and want to deploy it to Heroku you can use the following link deploy a free instance to try it out.

-[![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/glitchdigital/structured-data-editor)

-This will automatically setup a free MongoDB instance with mlab.com.

 ## How to use the REST API